myeongjae-kim/return-fetch/README.md

 /*
   Compose high order functions to create your awesome fetch.
    1. Add loading indicator.
-   2. Throw an error when a response's status code is 400 or more.
+   2. Throw an error when a response's status code is equal to 400 or greater.
    3. Serialize request body and deserialize response body as json and return it.
 */
 export const fetchExtended = returnFetchJson({